Rush will be back tomorrow to take you through the rest of the week for another four days of excellence in broadcasting.

 He's apologized for American arrogance, the Europeans.

-And when the North Koreans think, hey, this guy going around with his stupid apology tour, let's really shake him up, and they launch a rocket in the middle of his stupid apology tour, uh then what does he do?
+And when the North Koreans think, hey, this guy going around with his stupid apology tour, let's really shake him up, and they launch a rocket in the middle of his stupid apology tour, then what does he do?

 So what's he doing now?

-Apologizing uh for Hiroshima and Nagasaki?
+Apologizing for Hiroshima and Nagasaki?

-So-called test by the way, we call it a test.
+By the way, we call it a test.

 It's basically that kind of test.

-Um but i his his here's the bigger point.
+But here's the bigger point.

-Uh it's almost certain that Beijing knew about this test in advance.
+It's almost certain that Beijing knew about this test in advance.

 The Chinese are the people who prop up the state of North Korea.